haleh-bozorg/chinook-sql-business-analysis/README.md

 - The **top 10 customers contribute approximately 19%** of total revenue, indicating **moderate revenue concentration** and low dependency on a small customer segment.
 - Revenue is geographically concentrated, with a limited number of countries driving most sales—useful for prioritizing reporting and market focus.

+Analytical choices such as revenue concentration metrics and customer-level aggregation are used to capture distribution behavior and reduce sensitivity to long-tail effects without unnecessary predictive modeling.

 ---

+## Production Readiness & Practical Use

+While this project was not deployed in a live production environment, the analysis and SQL queries are designed to be production-ready:

+- SQL logic is modular, reusable, and separated by KPI
+- Queries operate directly on transactional tables using standard relational joins
+- KPI definitions align with common sales and finance reporting practices
+- The dashboard structure supports refresh with new data without changes to logic

 ## How to Run